hayd/s/juliadocs/content.md

 Special thanks:

-- Michael Hatherly for Lexicon and helping get this all working!
+- Michael Hatherly for Docile/Lexicon and helping get this all working.
 - Mike Innes for Markdown, Juno, and much of the docstring work.